cthoyt/cthoyt.github.io/_posts/2025-09-25-enriching-ror-with-wikidata.md

-The point of all of this was to automate adding the missing NFDI consortia relationships to the parent NFDI organization in ROR, because I'm interested in creating queries over the organization landscape related to NFDI to support an uncoming section on Internationalization.
+The point of all of this was to automate adding the missing NFDI consortia relationships to the parent NFDI organization in ROR, because I'm interested in creating queries over the organization landscape related to NFDI to support an upcoming section on Internationalization.
 And like most things in my work life, I ended up cleaning some data and making upstream contributions along the way.
 Let's see how receptive ROR is to this!
 The triples are all [here](https://github.com/cthoyt/ror-wikidata-enrichment/blob/main/data/6-diff-suggestions.tsv)